Our AssayLite™ Products

 A multiplex immunoassay simultaneously measures multiple analytes in a single assay procedure.
 Fluorescent assays utilize a type of electromagnetic spectroscopy that analyzes fluorescence from a sample.
 There are two types of equipment that are used for this analysis: filter fluorometers and spectrofluorometers.
 Filter fluorometers use filters to isolate the incident light and fluorescent light.
 Spectrofluorometers use diffraction grating monochromators to isolate the incident light and fluorescent light.
-The patent pending AssayLite™ Multiplex Fluorescent Immunoassay uses different fluorescent colors as markers for each protein or antibody to generate a multiplex fluorescent immunoassay.
+The patented AssayLite™ Multiplex Fluorescent Immunoassay uses different fluorescent colors as markers for each protein or antibody to generate a multiplex fluorescent immunoassay.

-Assaypro multiplex fluorescent assay is based on a none array-based platform which can more accurately measure complex biomarkers in human fluids using patent pending technology.
+Assaypro multiplex fluorescent assay is based on a none array-based platform which can more accurately measure complex biomarkers in human fluids using patented technology.
 The biomarkers tend to bind to each other in the samples.
 The section below illustrates the potential problems with other array-based platform multiplex assays on the market.